tianshu-orcl/websocket-client-template/README.md

 ### Data Streaming Client

 In case of one-way data streaming use case, A client program establishes the websocket connection with the specified service and starts to receive data in a streaming fashion.
 In this usage case, a single channel is assumed in the service configuration and only subscribe operation is supported for the channel.
-To generate the data streaming client, run the asyncapi generator against a websocket streaming API specification such as test/streaming.yaml:
+To generate the data streaming client, run the asyncapi generator against a websocket client API specification such as test/streaming.yaml:

 ```bash
 # Install dependecies and the AsyncAPI Generator